Sakarya River

+Pseudo-Plutarch wrote that a man named Sagaris often disdained the mysteries of the Mother of the Gods, frequently deriding her priests.
+She struck him with madness, and he flung himself into the river Xerobates, which from then on was called Sagaris.

 Part of its course formed the boundary between Phrygia and Bithynia, which in early times was bounded on the east by the river.
 The Bithynian part of the river was navigable and was celebrated for the abundance of fish found in it.
 Its principal tributaries were the Alander, the Bathys, the Thymbres and the Gallus.

-The source of the river is the Bayat Yaylası (Bayat Plateau), which northeast of Afyon.
+The source of the river is the Bayat Yaylası (Bayat Plateau), which is northeast of Afyon.
 Joined by the Porsuk Çayı (Porsuk Creek), close to the town of Polatlı, the river runs through the Adapazarı Ovası (Adapazarı Plains) before it reaches the Black Sea.
-The Sakarya was once crossed by the Sangarius Bridge, constructed by Eastern Roman Emperor Justinian I (r.
+The Sakarya is crossed by the Sangarius Bridge, which was constructed by Eastern Roman Emperor Justinian I (r.
 527–565).

 In the 13th century, the valley of the Sakarya was part of the border between the Eastern Roman Empire and the home of the Söğüt tribe.
 By 1280, Emperor Michael VIII Palaiologos had constructed a series of fortifications along the river to control the area, but a flood in 1302 changed the course of the river and made the fortifications useless.
 The Söğüt tribe migrated across the river and later established the Ottoman Empire.

 From downstream to upstream, the Sakarya has four dams: Akçay, Yenice, Gökçekaya and Sarıyar.